prolifick1/assessment-2/README.md

   - this should update the relavent CSV file(s)
 - Exiting the application

-Be sure to give careful consideration into what data structures & data types (classes) you might need to use in your application logic.
-Also, your application must always keep the CSV data files updated whenever data changes!
+Be sure to give careful consideration into what data structures & data types (including classes) you might need to use in your application logic.
+Also, your application MUST always keep the CSV data files updated whenever data changes!
 You need data records to be backed up in a file, in case your application were to crash (and lose data internally).

 Your menu should look something like this:
 ```
 == Welcome to Code Platoon Video! ==
-1. View video inventory
+1. View store video inventory
-2. View customer's rented videos
+2. View customer rented videos
 3. Add new customer
 4. Rent video
 5. Return video